-- be transferring with a "C" or higher a minimum of 12 transferable semester credit hours (non-developmental/non-vocational). - have graduated from a regionally accredited or state accredited high school and be transferring semester credit hours from a regionally accredited college or university. - have an overall grade point average of 2.0 or better (based on a four-point system).
+- be transferring with a "C" or higher a minimum of 12 transferable semester credit hours (nondevelopmental/non-vocational) OR possess a minimum 4 years full-time work experience. - have graduated from a regionally accredited or state accredited high school or have earned their GED - have an overall grade point average of 2.0 or better (based on a four-point system).
 Entering GPA will be calculated using all hours attempted.
 The one exception to this requirement concerns a course that was repeated.
 In this circumstance, only the last grade received for the repeated course will be used when calculating the entering GPA. - not be on scholastic or disciplinary suspension from any college or university.